SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 Direct dental fillings are placed immediately into a prepared cavity in a single visit.
 These are the most common filling options for treating everyday cavities.

-Examples include:
+Examples of direct fillings include:

 • White Composite Dental Fillings